NYC00kie/Sn1054BotDev/README.md

 # SN1054 Bot

-This is a Discord Bot for the Sn1054 Discord Server. (https: discord (dot) gg/Sn1054)
+This is a Discord Bot for the Sn1054 Discord Server. (https:// discord (dot) gg/Sn1054)

 It is based on the **discord.js** package.